nvim-telescope/telescope.nvim/README.md

 To see the full list of mappings, check out `lua/telescope/mappings.lua` and the `default_mappings` table.

+To override ALL of the default mappings, you can use the `default_mappings` key in the `setup` table.

-To change the default mappings globally, you can use the `mappings` key in the `setup` table.
+To override only SOME of the default mappings, you can use the `mappings` key in the `setup` table.

 ```
  To disable a keymap, put [map] = false